erikisakss/MineraMod/README.md

 ## Installation
-1. Download the latest .jar from the Releases section
+1. Download the latest release from the [Releases](../../releases) page
-2. Place it in your Minecraft mods folder (requires Fabric along wiht FabricAPI)
+2. Place the .jar file in your Minecraft mods folder
-3. Launch Minecraft
+3. Launch Minecraft with Fabric loader

 ## Usage
 Default keybinds (can be changed in Minecraft controls menu):